huttoncp/blog/content/authors/admin/_index.md

 - Visitors
 ---

-I am a scientist working within the domains of machine learning and mental health.
-My diverse background in behavioural neuroscience, applied statistics, and epidemiology leads me to apply a multidisciplinary and creative approach to doing research.
+I am a data scientist and lead investigator with the Province of British Columbia's [Data Innovation Program](https://www2.gov.bc.ca/gov/content/data/about-data-management/data-innovation-program/projects).
+My diverse training in applied statistics, behavioural neuroscience, and epidemiology leads me to apply a multidisciplinary and creative approach to doing research.
 I deeply enjoy solving complex problems and exploring new ideas.

 I’ve worked both as an independent contributor and as a leader of teams of up to 10.
 In my current role as a Data Scientist with the Province of British Columbia I primarily work in R and SQL.

 In my free time I enjoy coding, gaming, reading, biking, hiking, playing guitar, listening to live music, and visiting with friends and family.

+Learn more about my research interests, skills, and experience, by exploring my website or reading my [resume](resume.pdf).